VEFA and New Developments

 Can Foreign Buyers Purchase VEFA Easily

 This page explains how easy or difficult VEFA is for foreign buyers in practice.
+It is the foreign-buyer friction page within the wider VEFA cluster: its role is to show where off-plan buying can feel more comfortable for international buyers, and where distance, banking, timing, documentation, and delivery management still create very specific cross-border difficulty.
 It is not a vague accessibility page.
-Its purpose is to show where off-plan buying can feel more comfortable for international buyers, where foreign buyers still underestimate friction, and why distance, banking, timing, document discipline, and project management still matter even in a more structured new-development environment.
+Its purpose is to separate genuine VEFA comfort from the foreign-buyer frictions that remain even in a more structured new-development environment.

 - Why VEFA can feel more accessible to foreign buyers than resale